 ALBANY, N.Y.
-(AP) - New York Attorney General Eric Schneiderman has begun examining the nation's biggest credit rating agencies' compliance with agreements reached by his predecessor, Gov. Andrew Cuomo, that ended an investigation into mortgage-backed securities.
+(AP) – New York Attorney General Eric Schneiderman is examining the nation’s biggest credit rating agencies’ compliance with agreements reached in 2008.

-With that market already collapsed, the agencies say they weren't rating new mortgage-backed securities.
-The 42-month agreements have expired.
+With that market already collapsed, the agencies weren’t rating new mortgage-backed securities.
+The 42-month agreements expired in 2012.

-An official with knowledge of the investigation, who was not authorized to speak publicly, said a subpoena this week went to S&P and information requests to Moody's and Fitch.
-Under the agreement, then-Attorney General Cuomo agreed to "terminate all current investigation" and "not institute any action" against the agencies.
-They admitted no wrongdoing but agreed to cooperate with the attorney general's ongoing probe into the mortgage industry and adopt reforms.
+An official with knowledge of the investigation who was not authorized to speak publicly says a subpoena this week went to S&P and information requests to Moody’s and Fitch.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)